Ditectrev/DP-203/README.md

 - [ ] `EXTERNAL TABLE access failed due to internal error: "Java exception raised on call to HdfsBridge_Connect: Error [com.microsoft.polybase.client.KerberosSecureLogin] occurred while accessing external files."`.
 - [ ] `EXTERNAL TABLE access failed due to internal error: Java exception raised on call to HdfsBridge_Connect: Error [No FileSystem for scheme: wasbs] occurred while accessing external file.`
 - [x] `Cannot execute the query "Remote Query" against OLE DB provider "SQLNCLI11": for linked server "(null)", Query aborted the maximum reject threshold (o rows) was reached while regarding from an external source: 1 rows rejected out of total 1 rows processed.`
-- [ ] `EXTERNAL TABLE access failed due to internal error: ‘Java exception raised on call to HdfsBridge_Connect: Error [Unable to instantiate LoginClass] occurred while accessing external files.`
+- [ ] `EXTERNAL TABLE access failed due to internal error: 'Java exception raised on call to HdfsBridge_Connect: Error [Unable to instantiate LoginClass] occurred while accessing external files.`

 ### You need to design a data storage structure for the product sales transactions.
 The solution must meet the sales transaction dataset requirements.
 What should you include in the solution?
 Table type to store the product sales transactions: